orlan0045/harbour-back/README.md

 ### Tech task by Andrii Orlov

 ## Features
-- Upload multiple contracts via UI
+- Saving uploaded contracts
-- Responsive design
-- Date visualisation using calendar
+- Parsing dates from every contract
-- Ability to check the text snippet where the date has been parsed from
+- The line where date been found serves as a text snippet

-- Ability to check the original contract
-- Ability to filter dates on the Calendar by checking/unchecking contracts they belong to
+## Tech stack
+- aiofiles (to save uploaded pdfs)
+- pdfplumber (reading and parsing pdfs)
+- datefinder (parsing dates)
+- fastapi (server)
+- pytest (tests)

 ## Installation
 It is better to use Dockerfile since everything is predefined there and any problems with running server should not be raised